June 20, 2022

 HVAC Lifespan in Sacramento, CA

 It’s only logical to get the most out of your HVAC system, given that it’s a substantial investment.
 An often-asked question by homeowners is, “What is the expected lifespan of an HVAC system?”
-There is no specific response to this question since the longevity of your system is determined mostly by how you maintain it.
-Typically, you will find that some brands last longer than others.
+The answer: it depends on your maintenance.
+Read on to learn more about how long an HVAC system should last.

 Your HVAC System’s Lifespan